mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 All macOS system tools are sourced from <https://opensource.apple.com/>.

 I'll update the tar file if utilities turn out to not work as expected.
-I'll also remove utilities that Morpheus ends up including into his binpack, that is bundled with LibreIOS and available on [newosxbook.com](http://newosxbook.com/tools/iOSBinaries.html).
+I'll also remove utilities that Morpheus ends up including into his binpack, that is bundled with LiberIOS and available on [newosxbook.com](http://newosxbook.com/tools/iOSBinaries.html).
 Ideally, I'll end up shipping an empty tar file somewhen.[^3]